Mount Huethawali 6281′ and Fiske Butte 4748′

 A smooth, cairned gully brought me down another 50′, and I felt like things were actually going pretty well despite the confusing cliff layers.
 The beta I had said to traverse to the south, so I started working back along the ledges south, finding a class 2 line another few layers below.
 I would find on the return that this is not the established cairned route that is most often utilized, but was actually easier than the class 3 climbing on the standard route, and one I would recommend.
 Reaching the top of what looked to be the last cliff band of about 100′, I couldn’t find a way down and began traversing north, ultimately joining the standard route and descent gully at the crux- two massive sandstone boulders the size of semi-trucks wedged over the gully forming a tunnel.
 Reaching it, I was surprised to find how exposed the route down was.

 A cairn assured me the route was correct, and I started working among the rocks to look for an easier option.
 I moved to the north side of the rocks, and found a narrower crack that looked like it might go.
 I start squirming my way under the massive rock, but couldn’t feel any holds underneath me beyond the drop off.
 I backed off, starting to question the class 3 rating.
-I moved further north and tried to work down around the boulders with some thin ledges beyond the boulders, but couldn’t find a handhold to make the final move to the slabs below (although this would probably be the easiest option with a spotter).
+I moved further north and tried to work down around the boulders with some thin ledges beyond the boulders, but couldn’t find a handhold to make the final move to the slabs below (although this would probably be the easiest option with a spotter or handline).
 I was growing extremely frustrated, and hiked the redwall shelves further north, looking for another option.
 I of course came up empty, Fiske Butte looking painfully close, only about 100′ below.

 I hiked back to the crux boulders and sat down, ready to give up.
 As I sat, cursing my beta for the class 3 rating and assuming some key holds had broken off in a flood years ago, I noticed an additional opening into the tunnel I hadn’t seen before.
 This one had some poorly angled ledges about halfway down.
 I took off my pack (which also had my GPS and camera) and awkwardly stemmed and squirmed, needing to lower myself the last 4′ without holds to the tunnel floor.